 Exclusive cooperation between Google and Facebook

 In the current lawsuit, Google is accused of entering into an exclusive cooperation with Facebook with the aim of maintaining the group's quasi-monopoly.
-According to the statement of claim (page 57), Google entered into an agreement in 2015, shortly after WhatsApp was purchased by Facebook, which gave the company "access to millions of end-to-end encrypted WhatsApp messages, Photos, Videos and audio files of Americans granted."
+To this end, according to the statement of claim (page 57), Google allegedly entered into an agreement back in 2015, shortly after WhatsApp was bought by Facebook, which gave the group "access to millions of end-to-end encrypted WhatsApp messages, photos, videos and audio files of Americans."

 Whether this accusation is actually true must be clarified in the ongoing proceedings.
 To this end, the courts are evaluating, among other things, numerous internal company documents, some of which, however, have been blacked out in the published lawsuit.

 However, it is not technically possible for Google to access the end-to-end encrypted communication.
-It is therefore very likely that the agreement only allowed Google to access the WhatsApp data until April 2016, because before that date no Encryption exists.
-In addition, it would be possible that Google is still evaluating backups of WhatsApp users because they are stored unencrypted.
+It is therefore very likely that the agreement only allowed Google to access WhatsApp data until April 2016, because no encryption existed before that date.
+Furthermore, it would be possible that Google is still evaluating backups of WhatsApp users because they are stored unencrypted.

 Manipulation in online advertising

 According to the lawsuit, Google saw this as a threat to its business model.
-The company is therefore accused of having taken over header bidding, but not being able to use the Advertisements but then manipulated it in such a way that Google ads were played, even though a competitor had bid higher for the ad space.
+The company is therefore accused of having adopted header bidding, but then manipulating the ads in such a way that Google ads were played, even if a competitor had submitted a higher bid for the advertising space.
 In a Statement Google dismissed all counts of the complaint.